webuild-consortium/wp4-trust-group/task6-wallet-conformance-interop/README.md

 # Task 6: Wallet Instance Conformance/Interop Checks

-This task focuses on implementing conformance and interoperability checks for wallet instances in the WP4 Trust Infrastructure.
+This task focuses on implementing conformance and interoperability checks for Wallet instances in the WP4 Trust Infrastructure.

 ## Overview

-Wallet Instance Conformance/Interop Checks ensure that wallet implementations comply with the trust infrastructure requirements and can interoperate with other components in the ecosystem.
+Wallet Instance Conformance/Interop Checks ensure that Wallet implementations comply with the trust infrastructure requirements and can interoperate with other components in the ecosystem.

 ## Conformance Areas